chilldev-build/Adding_SSH_Key/README.md

 # SSH Creation and Using the SSH Agent from the command line

+Feel free to fork this and add any details you learn from your system and testing this.

 ---

 ## Here are some notes for quick reference to create an SSH key from the command line.